Fire and emergency

 The Rural Fire Service (RFS) is the volunteer arm of the QFES operating in rural, semi-rural and urban fringe areas where there is no urban fire service coverage.

-The RFS consists of 34,000 volunteers from 1500 rural fire brigades across the state.
+The RFS consists of approximately 30,000 volunteers from 1500 rural fire brigades across the state.

 RFS volunteers provide services in their local area, including: